In life, either money controls you, or you control money.

 The antidote to this is Systematic Investment Plan.
 You should spend your investment evenly over a ‘certain period.’

 This process would help minimize the cost of acquisition and improve the chance of making a profit.
 Investing at every price point eventually helps you average out your cost of acquisition.

-So, even if the market corrected significantly, your SIP in the down market will help you and by constraining losses you would have made had you invested in one go.
+So, even if the market corrected significantly, your SIP in the down market will help you by constraining losses you would have made had you invested in one go.

 However, the pressing question here is what a certain period is?

 Is it one year?
 Or three years?
 Or seven years?

-Well, you will find arguments in favor and against for each of the three periods.
+Well, you will find arguments in favour and against for each of the three periods.

 If you invest in aN SIP for four years or more, it is likely that you will get a positive result (applicable for equity funds which bear a high degree of risk).

 Let us take an example, assume you invested after demonetization when the market corrected nearly 20%.
-You invested in small-cap fund thinking you will create wealth.
+You invested in a small-cap fund thinking you will create wealth.

-Your portfolio would have seen enormous wealth creation by the end of December 2017.
+Your portfolio would have seen enormous wealth created by the end of December 2017.

 Now, compare your returns as of December 2018 or even the current date, your profit is nearly negligible concerning your investment.

-The market level as on November 7, 2016, and current date are very similar.
+The market level as of November 7, 2016, and the current date are very similar.
 Thus, you haven’t made any money in two years.

-But now assume you invested in 2014 depending on the macroeconomic condition of the economy and change in government in the center, despite the period of underperformance, your portfolio would have been positive in four years.
+But now assume you invested in 2014 depending on the macroeconomic condition of the economy and change in government in the centre, despite the period of underperformance, your portfolio would have been positive in four years.

-So, it is interesting to see that the chances of gains and losses are high over the short period, but over the long period, the good times and the bad times gets averaged out.
+So, it is interesting to see that the chances of gains and losses are high over the short period, but over the long period, the good times and the bad times get averaged out.